NelisW/my3D-Trium/building/Trium-calibration.md

 ## Firmware

-The firmware is set up to use three max end-stops (the three switches) and one min end-stop (the z-probe)
+The firmware is set up to use three max endstops (the three switches) and one min endstop (the z-probe)

 	//#define USE_XMIN_PLUG
 	//#define USE_YMIN_PLUG